Rayji96/foundry-V5/README.md

 * Incredible work on dot and box counters by [erizocosmico]
 * Refactors and enhancements by [bmgraves]
 * Partial HTML, character types, migrations, bugfixes, and refactors by [Dakayl]
-* In-chat willpower rerolling, dark theme, Werewolf v5 support, and numerous other features and fixes by [Veilza]
 * Adding blood potency bonus to discipline rolls by [MarkusOzgur]
 * Various upgrades and CSS design improvements by [LorduFreeman]
 * Dicebox by [crcroberts]